wsadza/metal/README.md

 Ever been fascinated by remote gaming?
 Same!
 Inspired by the [`selkies-gstreamer`](https://github.com/selkies-project/selkies-gstreamer) project (a relic of [`Google Stadia's`](https://github.com/GoogleCloudPlatform/selkies-examples/tree/master) epicness), I decided to repack their [`egl solution`](https://github.com/selkies-project/docker-nvidia-egl-desktop) for fun - obviously.
 My main goal was to create a product that serves as a foundation for exploring Kubernetes and containerization.

 Introducing totally modular, Dockerized streaming service.
 Build it your way, whether you're on Debian or Ubuntu (I went agnostic on dependencies to keep it flexible).
-I revamped the structure for ultimate control, throwing in Supervisord magic, with a dash of [`s6-overlay`](https://github.com/just-containers/s6-overlay).
+I revamped the structure for ultimate control, throwing in [`Supervisor`](http://supervisord.org/) magic, with a dash of [`s6-overlay`](https://github.com/just-containers/s6-overlay) structure.

 Now it's a streaming powerhouse.
 Why?
 Just because!